Nickanda/cs2620/journal.md

     ```
   - **Revised Structure:**
     - Usernames now serve as dictionary keys for O(1) lookup efficiency.
+    - Since usernames are unique, they function as reliable unique identifiers.
+    ```json
+    {"username (string)":
+      {"password": "string", // hashed
+      "logged_in": "boolean",
+      "addr": "int"},
+      },
+    ```

     - Messages are categorized by delivery status, optimizing frontend display logic.
-  - Since usernames are unique, they function as reliable unique identifiers.
+    ```json
+    {"undelivered": [
+        {
+          "sender": "string", // must be a valid username "receiver": "string", // must be a valid username "message": "string"
+        }
+      ],
+      "delivered": [
+        {
+          "sender": "string", // must be a valid username "receiver": "string", // must be a valid username "message": "string"
+        }
+      ]
+    }
+    ```
 ---

 ### February 7, 2025